yulesa/glaciers/docs/decoding_key_concepts.md

 With these concepts in mind, we can implement two methods for decoding data at scale:

-1. Exact **ABI** match**:** This method, pioneered by Dune, involves users providing the ABI either manually or by downloading it from Etherscan using the contract's address.
+1. Exact **ABI** match: This method, pioneered by Dune, involves users providing the ABI either manually or by downloading it from Etherscan using the contract's address.
 Events and function calls are decoded using only an exact match of the ABI, ensuring accuracy.
 However, this method depends on having a comprehensive set of contract submissions to ensure broad coverage.

 2. **Algorithmic Decoding:** This method uses algorithms to match onchain information about the logs and signature hashes (topic0, 4-byte) with any available ABI.
 It is particularly useful for analytics because it allows the exploration of contract data without needing prior knowledge of the contract's code.
 However, it requires handling potential mismatches.